Why Do You Yawn When You're Not Sleepy?

-The signal that initiates a yawn comes from a particular brain region, the PVN (for paraventricular nucleus) of the hypothalamus.
+The signal that initiates a yawn comes from a particular brain region, the paraventricular nucleus (PVN) of the hypothalamus.
 It stimulates other brain cells in both the brain stem and the hippocampus to produce the muscle contractions we call a yawn.
 The PVN also makes chemical messengers that may induce yawning.
-Its production of one called ACTH (for adrenocorticotropic hormone) increases dramatically during sleep and just before waking--which may explain why we yawn at morning rise.
+Producing one called adrenocorticotropic hormone (ACTH) increases dramatically during sleep and just before waking—which may explain why we yawn at morning rise.

 But why do you yawn when you're not sleepy?
 Despite what you may have heard, yawning has nothing to do with increasing the body's oxygen supply.
 In experiments, subjects yawn just as much in oxygen-rich air as they do in an oxygen-poor atmosphere.
 Yawning is, however, a response to boredom.
 When researchers showed students ages 17-19 music videos and color bar test patterns, those who saw the test patterns yawned nearly twice as often as those who watched videos, and their yawns lasted longer.

 But boredom isn't the only yawn factor.
 If someone you're conversing with yawns, chances are, you will too.
 "Yawning is extraordinarily contagious," says Robert Provine, a pioneer of yawning research.
 "Seeing a person yawn triggers yawns.
 Reading about yawning causes yawns.
 Sitting in a room thinking about yawning triggers yawning," he says.
 Some experts think this happens because yawning evolved as a means of communication.
 It may help animals, including humans, coordinate their behavioral responses to changing conditions in the environment.